viamrobotics/docs/docs/components/camera.md

 ### Webcam

 `webcam` is a model that streams the camera data from a camera connected to the hardware.
-The discovery service will help set up this model, usually.
+See our [How to Configure a Camera](/tutorials/configure-a-camera.md/) tutorial for a guide to configuring webcams.

 {{% alert title="Note" color="note"%}}
 In Viam parlance, webcams are standard, USB camera devices.